DotNetBackendTraining/library-management-system/Design/README.md

 - A book can be used in many loans, and a loan is for exactly one book.
 - A borrower can have many loans, and a loan is for exactly one borrower.

+## Choices

 - Current status of book is derived from loans (whether a book is currently borrowed).
+- Loan due date is not derived, this allows for more flexibility in the loaning logic.